-Eyup Sultan Mosque
+Entry to Eyup Sultan Mosque

 Thanks to its rich history, Istanbul has more than enough places for you to visit.
 Museums, mosques, fortresses, you name it, the city has it.
 One of the most popular places that attract tourists is the historical mosques, and our pick for today will be the Eyup Sultan Mosque.
 As it is the oldest and the most important mosque in Istanbul, it is a must-go if you are planning a cultural tour in Istanbul.

-Eyup Sultan Mosque was built on the tomb of Ebu Eyup el-Ensari, who was a close friend of the Prophet.
-During the first Arab siege of Constantinople from 674 to 678, he fell ill and died outside the walls while bearing the banner of Prophet’s army.
-He asked his friends to bury him deep inside the Constantinople after the siege was over.
+Eyup Sultan Mosque was built on the tomb of Abu Eyup el-Ensari, who was a close friend of the Prophet.
+During the first Arab siege of Constantinople from 674 to 678, he fell ill and died outside the walls while bearing the banner of the Prophet’s army.
+He asked his friends to bury him deep inside Constantinople after the siege was over.
 Though they failed to breach deep into the walls, they did bury him by the Golden Horn and honored his request.
-After Mehmet the Conqueror took Istanbul in 1453, he asked his spiritual advisor – the shaykh al-Islam – Akshemsuddin to find the location of Eyup el-Ensari’s burial place.
-After looking for the tomb for a week, one day Akshemsuddin passed out and saw a dream.
+After Mehmet the Conqueror took Istanbul in 1453, he asked his spiritual advisor – the Shaykh al-Islam – Akshemsuddin to find the location of Eyup el-Ensari’s burial place.
+After looking for the tomb for a week, one-day Akshemsuddin passed out and saw a dream.
 Upon waking up, he claimed that the tomb was on the spot where he would lay the carpet for prayer.
 They found the tomb after some digging on the spot he stated.
 On the tomb, it said “Tomb of Ebu Eyyub” in Sufi letters.

 This is a part of half day tour which is operating every day with pick up from the hotel.

-- Pick is available only from hotels in Sultanahmet, Eminönü, Sirkeci, Laleli, Beyoğlu, Beşiktaş and Şişli areas.
+Pickup is available only from hotels in Sultanahmet, Eminönü, Sirkeci, Laleli, Beyoğlu, Beşiktaş and Şişli areas.

-- This tour needs reservation in advance
+This tour needs reservation in advance.

-- Visiting the mosque during the tour will be around 60 minutes
+Visiting the mosque during the tour will be around 60 minutes.

-- Meals and drinks not included
+Drinks and Meals are not included

 Following the grave’s discovery, Eyup Sultan Mosque Istanbul was built on the location in 1458.
 However, even though it was repaired multiple times, it started to decay and was substantially damaged during the big earthquake in 1766.
 It stayed in a ruinous state for a couple of decades, but in 1798, III.
 Selim ordered its restoration.
 The mosque’s construction ended in 1800 and the Eyup Sultan Mosque we know today was created in Baroque style.
 It got repaired again in 1823 when its minaret on the sea side was damaged from lightning bolts.
 The mosque got its last repair during Adnan Menderes’ presidency.